Home Investment International Stock Investing: Why and How to Look Beyond the U.S. Market

 How to Invest in International Stocks: ETFs, Funds, and ADRs

 International stock investing has never been more accessible for individual investors.
-Thanks to the proliferation of low-cost ETFs, mutual funds, and ADR listings, you can build a globally diversified portfolio from a standard U.S. brokerage account without ever needing to open an overseas trading account.
+As a result of the proliferation of low-cost ETFs, mutual funds, and ADR listings, a globally diversified portfolio can be constructed from a standard US brokerage account without the need to open an overseas trading account.

-International ETFs: The Easiest Path to Global Diversification
+International ETFs: The Most Accessible Path to Global Diversification

-Exchange-traded funds are by far the most popular and cost-effective way to gain international exposure.
-They offer instant diversification across hundreds or thousands of foreign companies in a single ticker, with expense ratios that have fallen dramatically over the past decade.
+Exchange-traded funds are by far the most popular and cost-effective means of obtaining international exposure.
+They provide immediate diversification across hundreds or thousands of foreign companies through a single ticker, with expense ratios that have declined substantially over the past decade.

 ETF Ticker Fund Name Coverage Expense Ratio Holdings